michal-harish/kafka-php/README.md

     - Broker abstraction for different connection strategies
     - OffsetRequest workaround for 64-bit unix timestamp
     - Produce Request only checks correct bytes were sent (ack not available)
+    - Producer compresses batches of consecutive messages with same compression codec as a single message